zahid-afridi/ProducxBox-Frontend-challenge/README.md

 ✔️ Users can **upload** products
 ✔️ Users can **add products to cart**
 ✔️ Users can **buy** products
+✔️ The product will be stored in local storage
+✔️ Even after a refresh or opening in a new tab, users will see their checkout products
 ---

 ## Setup and Running the Project